What is a cookie banner?

 - Bottom right, blocking and non-blocking

-Blocking means that visitors cannot use the site until they have interacted with the cookie banner.
+Blocking means that visitors cannot use the page before interacting with the cookie banner.
 So you have to agree or disagree with the cookies.

 What does Consent / Consent Management mean?